apluslms/aplus-course-template/start_here/module_chapter_structure.rst

 ..........
 A+ has offer different type of exercises that may support the evaluation of the students.
 Some of the most used tools in A+ are the following:

+The above sentence is a bit weird.
+Maybe something like "A+ has several tools for automatically evaluating students' exercise submissions"
+Or something like that.
+Basically my idea is that instead of evaluating students, the tools evaluate and grade exercise submissions.

 - Automated Graders